vaibhavsagar/presentations/how-to-stop-writing-haskell/presentation.md

 ## Suggestions

 - Ask yourself why a rewrite is happening
-- Many successful Haskell adoptions look like sidecars
+- Many successful Haskell adoptions look like sidecars (microservices?)
 - Threatening someone's livelihood is not a good way to get them on your side
 - They probably don't want to learn a new language
 - Explore your options!
 (This will come up a lot)